My Journey to Loving Carbon Dioxide

 It goes like this and it will be hard to stop.

 The scientists discovered they would be rewarded with taxpayer funds, their work would be published, and they would be lauded for predicting the coming catastrophe.

-The members ages predicted the hottest day on record, ,the melting of ice sheets and the flooding of coastal cities, and polar bears becoming extinct.
+The members of the media discovered that they sold more of their publications if their front pages predicted the hottest day on record, ,the melting of ice sheets and the flooding of coastal cities and polar bears becoming extinct.
 In addition, they would be well paid due to the increased readership.

 The politicians all wanted to be seen as saving the planet from the coming threats rather than dealing with messy, real-word problems, such as poverty, healthcare, education, and fiscal responsibility.